Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: INTRODUCTION

-As observed on Earth, light from a distant star/planet (such as Venus) bends when it passes near another star (such as Sun).
-Einstein's theory predicts $(\frac{4GM}{c^{2}R})$ double the bending as predicted $(\frac{2GM}{c^{2}R})$ by conventional Newtonian mechanics.
-Experimental confirmation was the triumph of Einstein's general theory of relativity [1-3].
-In the present paper, the authors, however, first cast doubts on both - the Newtonian explanation and Einstein's explanation in two subsequent paragraphs; and then propose an alternative explanation based on refraction-phenomenon of optics.
-The alternative theory in this paper also explains black-hole and gravitational red/blue-shift.\\\\ Conventional Newtonian explanation for bending of light is based on photon's gravitational attraction towards the star (Sun).
+Conventional Newtonian explanation for bending of light is based on photon's gravitational attraction towards the star (Sun).
 In fact, photon has no material mass (rest-mass zero) and has mass $(\frac{h\nu}{c^{2}})$ only due to its energy $(h\nu)$.
-It is hypothesized that gravitation is only between material bodies; the authors cast doubts on the Newtonian gravitational-attraction on photon.
-Though photon has energy \& momentum \cite{ref4}; it does not seem to have inertial \& gravitational mass, else it would have been possible to accelerate or decelerate it.
-Moreover, if photon is considered as wave, it is not clear as how ( \& if ) gravity can influence it.
-The authors thus conclude/opine that gravitation (of sun) does not influence photon (coming from venus), therefore can not cause bending of light through Newtonian-mechanics.
-Also thus gravitation should not be responsible for the so-called gravitational-red/blue-shift.\\\\Einstein's general-relativity explanation is based on geodesic or curvature of space-time near a massive body.
-Although general-relativity has passed several tests, but it has a serious weak point.
-According to Einstein, gravity is `not a real force', but an artifact of curvature.
-The present authors wish to mention that if Ptolemy geo-centric model can ultimately change after thirteen centuries, Newton's model can be modified after three centuries, Einstein's general-relativity theory too can also be altered in one century.
-For the sake of truth to prevail, all avenues for possible truth must be kept open.\\\\ The authors propose alternative explanation based on refraction-phenomenon of optics, for bending of light near star.
-When venus-light from space (say, vacuum or near-vacuum) enters into the star's surroundings/atmosphere (comparatively denser medium) the light-ray bends towards the star (sun) due to common well known phenomenon of refraction of light.
-The refraction-based theory is also able to explain gravitational red/blue shift.
-Also, black-hole, gravitational-lensing and space-time too are considered in the new perspective.
-In view of the uncertainty \& unavailability of information/data regarding refractive-index of atmospheric-medium and its variations; a rather semi-empirical approach, for the alternative explanation for bending of light near a star and gravitational red/blue shift etc., is appropriate and is described in the paper as follows.
+It is understood that gravitation is only between material bodies; the authors raise questions on the validity of Newtonian gravitational-attraction on photon.
+Though photon has energy \& momentum \cite{ref4}; it does not seem to have inertial \& gravitational mass, else it would have been possible to accelerate or decelerate it, and all the photons in a Light-beam would focus by themself but such an auto-focusing effect has never been observed \cite{ref5}.
+Moreover, if photon is considered as wave, it is not clear as how ( \& if ) gravity can influence it ?.
+The authors thus conclude that gravitation (of Sun) does not influence photon (coming from Venus), therefore can not cause bending of light through Newtonian-mechanics.
+Also thus gravitation should not be responsible for the so-called gravitational-red/blue-shift.\\